-The 2019–20 Corona virus (COVID-19) outbreak is an ongoing global outbreak of corona virus disease 2019 caused by the SARS corona virus 2.
+The Covid-19 outbreak is an ongoing global outbreak of corona virus disease 2019 caused by the SARS coronavirus 2.
 The disease was first identified in Wuhan, Hubei, China in December 2019, spreading to every province-level administrative division of the country by 29 January 2020.
 Sourced from Wikipedia.

 The outbreak has caused people to rethink their travel plans as restrictions have been put up to regulate how people are moving from one country to another and even towns.